 One of the beautiful things about podcasting is that your guests or co-hosts don’t have to be physically present for interviews.
 There are plenty of great applications that allow you to interact and record remotely.

-As of April 2022, Acast has teamed up with Podcastle to offer our users a free and easy-to-use service for recording and editing podcast episodes.
+As of April 2022, Acast has teamed up with Podcastle to use their free and easy service for recording and editing podcast episodes.

 As well as recording, editing and many more fantastic features, they also allow you to remotely record interviews (with up to 10 members).

 You can navigate to their service from your episodes page.
 Simply click 'new episode' and you will see the option to 'record and edit audio file'.

 From here you can open the link to Podcastle's free recording service.

 Or follow this link to start using Podcastle.

 For those looking at other options we have compiled this list of other popular options.

 Please note: Acast does not officially endorse or recommend any of the following platforms.